Are you seeking how to improve your 2 mile apft time? If so, welcome to rundreamachieve.com. I’m glad you found us.

 You can keep your heart rate up and burn roughly 100–115 calories per mile.
-The greatest benefit is it keeps your body burning a higher calorie number for a few hours even after you are done with your workout.
+The greatest benefit is you increase your metabolism.
+In addition, burn more calories throughout the day.

-What I don’t see enough of, at least in the Army, as it pertains to preparing for the PT test, is enough running.
-Running does become easier and you can learn to enjoy it, if it is part of the PT test you dread.
+What I don’t see enough of is enough running.
+Running does become easier and you can learn to enjoy it.
+That being said, you have to be consistent and determined.

 I am a huge advocate for weight lifting and the benefits that come from it.

-Weights should be incorporated into your exercise plan to maintain a balanced training regiment but lifting for an hour and jogging for a mile and a half every morning is not going to bring your run time down.
+Weights should be incorporated into your exercise plan to maintain a balanced training regiment.
+That being said, lifting for an hour and jogging for a mile and a half every morning is not going to work.